dmitrycello/yaglpp/README.md

     return;                // t1 and t2 destuctor clean up
 }
 ```
 **_Rreference object_** is another kind of a _single id_ class.
 It has the same functionality, except it does not clean up its _id_ in the destructor.
 This could be usefull when the object is being copied multiple times, used as parameter or return value.
-Instead, it sould be explicitly deleted at appropriate moment via **`delete..`** method.
+Instead, it sould be explicitly cleaned up at appropriate moment via **`delete..`** method.
 The class's _autodelete_ internal flag is set to false while duplicated from another object, or created explicitly via **`gen..`** method.
 In contrary to an automatic object, it is possible to have many objects referencing the same OpenGL _id_ at the time.
 The reference object could be used as temporary asset in a current or another OpenGL context:
 ```
 {
     gl::Renderbuffer r1, r2, r3;  // Empty objects within a function scope